tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-clusterupgradepolicy.md

 __Type__: [ClusterUpgradeDeltaHealthPolicy](sfrp-model-clusterupgradedeltahealthpolicy.md) <br/>
 __Required__: No<br/>
 <br/>
-The delta health policy used when upgrading the cluster.
+The cluster delta health policy used when upgrading the cluster.